Finding the Best Immersion Blender

-Out of all of the products we tested, there were two other immersion blenders that nearly hit the mark.
-If you can’t get your hands on our Best Loved Brand, our Test Kitchen is confident that you’d be happy with these picks, too.
+Out of all of the products we tested, there were three other immersion blenders that nearly hit the mark.
+If you can’t get your hands on our #1 pick, our Test Kitchen is confident that you’d be happy with these picks, too.

 What to Make with an Immersion Blender

-Many folks have immersion blenders tucked away on a shelf but fail to use them often (how many of us are guilty of using a hand mixer or a blender for everything?).
+Many folks have immersion blenders tucked away on a shelf but fail to use them often.
+(How many of us are guilty of using a hand mixer or a blender for everything?)
 But it’s time to think again.
 Immersion blenders—with or without the fancy added attachments—are incredibly versatile.
-Stick blenders are our Test Kitchen staff’s go-to tool for making smooth and silky soups, like this cauliflower chicken cordon bleu soup.
-But you can make so much more like gravies, butters and sauces.
-Once you see how convenient they are to use, you won’t be stashing it on the top shelf again.
-Get all of our best recipes to make with an immersion blender.
+Stick blenders are our Test Kitchen staff’s go-to tool for making smooth soups, like this cauliflower chicken cordon bleu soup.
+But you can make so much more, like gravies, butters and sauces.
+Check out all of our best recipes to make with an immersion blender.

 How to Care for Your Immersion Blender

 When it comes to taking care of the Cuisinart immersion blender, it’s pretty simple—all the parts (except the motorized base) are dishwasher safe.
-But if you really want to go the extra mile to keep your hand blender (no matter the brand) use a cotton swab dipped in soapy water to clean around these hard-to-reach areas.
+But if you really want to go the extra mile to keep your hand blender clean, use a cotton swab dipped in soapy water to clean around those hard-to-reach areas.

-If you’re like us, you want all your favorite recipes to turn out fabulous every single time you make them.
+If you’re like us, you want all your favorite recipes to turn out fabulous every single time.
 That means opting for the best tasting ingredients and the best tools.
 While picking your favorite brand of chocolate chips or bacon is a task, it’s a delicious one to be relished.
 Choosing the best gadgets and gear for your kitchen, though, is another story.
 Unless you buy several stand mixers or food processors and put them through their paces, how can you ever know which will make your recipes turn out their best?
 That’s where our Test Kitchen comes in.
-Our culinary experts tried dozens of products our Test Kitchen—testing your recipes—to find out which brands came out on top.
+Read about our rigorous testing process, and find more of our favorite brands.